Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

 \subsubsection{EI-based BO experiment policy}

-Let us now endow the artificial experimenter with an EI-based BO experiment policy and see how the artificial experimenter behaves differently.
+As a representation of the existing BO acquisition functions, let us now discuss the EI-based BO experiment policy and see how the sequential learning policy behaves differently.
 This BO experiment policy uses the popular EI acquisition function.
-Bayesian optimization tries to find the optimum of inputs, $\mathbf {x_{\text{opt}}}$, so that the artificial experimenter can attain the global maximum (or minimum)~\citep{talapatra:2018} of the design space, i.e.,
+Bayesian optimization tries to find the optimum of inputs, $\mathbf {x_{\text{opt}}}$, so that we can attain the global maximum (or minimum)~\cite{talapatra:2018} of the design space, i.e.,

 The acquisition function is the key in a BO framework for deciding where to conduct the next experiment.
-The EI acquisition function is expressed as~\citep{jones:1998}:
+The EI acquisition function is expressed as~\cite{jones:1998}:

-where $\Delta _{n}(\boldsymbol{x})=\mu_{*}(\boldsymbol{x})-f(\boldsymbol{x}^{+})$ and it captures the potential improvement over the current best solution ($\boldsymbol{x}^{+}$) if the artificial experiment chooses $\boldsymbol{x}$ as the new experiment location, $\mu_{*}(\boldsymbol{x})$ and $\sigma_{*}(\boldsymbol{x})$ represent the mean and standard deviation of the GP posterior predictive at $\boldsymbol{x}$, and $\Phi$ and $\phi$ are the cdf and pdf of the standard normal distribution, respectively.
-The first component of Eq. \eqref{eq:EI} favors exploitation and the second component favors exploration.
+where $\Delta _{n}(\boldsymbol{x})=\mu_{*}(\boldsymbol{x})-f(\boldsymbol{x}^{+})$ and it captures the potential improvement over the current best solution ($\boldsymbol{x}^{+}$) if the sequential algorithm chooses $\boldsymbol{x}$ as the new experiment location, $\mu_{*}(\boldsymbol{x})$ and $\sigma_{*}(\boldsymbol{x})$ represent the mean and standard deviation of the GP posterior predictive at $\boldsymbol{x}$, and $\Phi$ and $\phi$ are the cdf and pdf of the standard normal distribution, respectively.
+The first component of Equation \eqref{eq:EI} favors exploitation and the second component favors exploration.
 A high value of improvement over the current best solution (component 1) and a high uncertainty (component 2) both result in a final high EI.
 Equation \eqref{eq:EI} decides the trade-off between the two considerations.
-For the artificial experimenter to apply the EI-based experiment policy to the same example explained in Section~\ref{sec3.5.1}, all settings are kept the same as in the surprise-based policy, including the initial experiment and the GP-based data science model.
+To apply the EI-based experiment policy to the same example explained in Section~\ref{sec3.5.1}, all settings are kept the same as in the surprise-based policy, including the initial experiments and the GP-based statistical model.
 The key difference is the mechanism of exploitation-exploration switching and where to select the next experiment.